rspamd/rspamd.com/doc/workers/index.md

 Here are options available to all workers:

 - `bind_socket` - a string that defines bind address of a worker.
+If the port number is omitted, port 11333 is assumed.
 - `count` - number of worker instances to run (some workers ignore that option, e.g. `hs_helper`)
 - `enabled` (1.6.2+) - a Boolean (`true` or `false`), enable or disable a worker (`true` by default)